-Gastric carcinomas - in analogy to carcinomas of the rest of the digestive tract - develop sequentially in multistage processes via precancerous precursors and histologically defined lesions [2].
+Gastric cancers - in analogy to carcinomas of the rest of the digestive tract - develop sequentially in multistage processes via precancerous intermediate stages and histologically defined lesions [2].
 Unlike for Laurén's diffuse type, this stepwise process is well characterized for the intestinal type [3].
-The clinical observation that gastric carcinomas are histologically heterogeneous in up to 30% of cases, i.e., have both intestinal and diffuse components, underscores the importance of local factors of cellular microenvironment and genetic or epigenetic heterogeneity.
-Generally accepted histological components of the sequential development of gastric carcinoma are: Helicobacter pylori infection, atrophic gastritis, intestinal metaplasia, intraepithelial neoplasia (low- and high-grade), and gastric adenoma (which is rare in the Western Hemisphere).
+The clinical observation that gastric cancers are histologically heterogeneous in up to 30%, i.e., have both intestinal and diffuse components, underscores the importance of local factors of cellular microenvironment and genetic or epigenetic heterogeneity.
+Generally accepted, histologically graspable components of the sequential development of gastric cancer are: Helicobacter pylori infection, atrophic gastritis, intestinal metaplasia, intraepithelial neoplasia (low- and high-grade), and gastric adenoma, which is rare in the Western Hemisphere.